Grow your business with Rathly

 This does not look like a housing crash.
 It looks like a market that strengthened after winter, then started to meet affordability limits again as mortgage rates stayed in the mid-6% range.
 Buyers are still active, but they are more selective than they were during the hottest part of the market.

-Source: Orlando Regional REALTOR® Association monthly market narratives.
+Source.
+Orlando Regional REALTOR® Association monthly market narratives.

 Single-family homes vs. condos and townhomes